 Information Reports on Minimum Essential Coverage and Disclosures to Employees

-Beginning in 2014, self-insured employers who offer minimum essential health care to employees must file a return that includes the following information:
+Self-insured employers who offer minimum essential health care to employees must file a return that includes the following information:

 - The name, address, and taxpayer identification number of each individual covered;